alexisduque/movesense-device-lib/README.md

 ## Bug reports and other feedback

-Please report all bugs by [raising an Issue](https://bitbucket.org/suunto/movesense-device-lib/issues/new) on Bitbucket.
+Please report all bugs by [raising an Issue](https://bitbucket.org/movesense/movesense-device-lib/issues/new) on Bitbucket, or via email "info(at)movesense.com".

 You can also discuss Movesense related topics on [stack overflow](http://stackoverflow.com/search?q=movesense).
 If your topic is not already addressed, please [post](http://stackoverflow.com/questions/ask) a new one, tagging it with 'movesense' (i.e. include [tag:movesense] in the question body).